Be True To Your School: 58 Years Later, Brian Wilson Gets An 'A' In Music

 The original lineup of The Beach Boys — including brothers Brian, Dennis and Carl Wilson along with their cousin Mike Love and friend Al Jardine — are among the notable alumni of Hawthorne High School in Los Angeles County, Calif.
 On Jan.
 15, Brian Wilson visited his alma mater, Hawthorne High School in Hawthorne, Calif.
 (He hashtagged his visit #betruetoyourschool, natch.)

-But the highlight of his trip seems to have getting justice for a long-overdue wrong.
+But the highlight of his trip seems to have been getting justice for a long-overdue wrong.

 Brian’s high school music teacher Fred Morgan: “Brian wrote a composition for me and it turned out to be ‘Surfin.’
 That composition got an F, but it made a million dollars.”
 Brian’s failing grade has now been changed to an A on this assignment by Dr. Landesfeind! pic.twitter.com/ICANT605Kx— Brian Wilson (@BrianWilsonLive) January 15, 2018